 What I have learned through Traveling With Kids

-I learned that planning in advance ensured we had a fun flight and the kids and I actually began to look forward to these flights as a way to do unique activities.
-The look on my daughter’s face as she anticipates the little travel kit I have created for her makes her feel very loved (yes I can really see it in her face) and it makes my heart melt just a little.
+I learned that planning in advance ensured we had a fun flight and that the kids and I actually began to look forward to these flights as a way to do unique activities.
+The look on my daughter’s face as she anticipates the little travel toys kit I have created for her makes her feel very loved (yes I can really see it in her face) and it makes my heart melt just a little.
 Check out my On The Go Pinterest Board for Busy Bags, Quiet Boxes, and DIY airplane travel kits, coloring cases, and binders.

 For a more thorough and detailed post on travel tips have a look at my previous post: Tips & Essentials For Traveling and Flying With A Baby, Toddler And Kids